Q&A: Galapagos islands

 Is there internet access in the Galapagos?

-If you need to stay connected during your vacation, you can.
+If you need to stay connected during your holiday, you can.
 It is important to know that service on the whole is slow, with intermittent reception and low band width.
 Lodges such as Pikaia, Finch Bay and the Galapagos Safari Camp have WiFi but it can’t really handle large data downloads.
 La Pinta and Silversea (on varying packages) offer complimentary WiFi.
 On board the Eclipse, Santa Cruz II and Isabela have WiFi packages available for a charge.
 At the moment, the smaller vessels do not have WiFi capability.
 During visits within the national park (which excludes the populated islands), visitors are required to switch mobile phones to ‘Airplane mode’.
 Populated areas, like Puerto Ayora on Santa Cruz do benefit from cell phone coverage from local providers Movistar or Claro.

 How mobile do I need to be to enjoy the Galapagos?